iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Good for:

-- **Education**: the portal provides an intuitive way to grasp Azure concepts, making it accessible to a broad audience.
+- **Education**: the portal provides an intuitive way to understand Azure concepts, making it accessible to a broad audience
 - **Everyday observation in read-only mode**: when you need to view resources quickly or monitor your Azure environment
-- **Troubleshooting**:iIt's an irreplaceable tool for diagnosing issues and finding solutions, especially for Networking
+- **Troubleshooting**: it's irreplaceable tool for diagnosing issues and finding solutions, especially for Networking
-- **Emergency changes**: in urgent situations, it allows for quick manual interventions, saving time when IaC automation isn't feasible.
+- **Emergency changes**: in urgent situations, it allows for quick manual interventions, saving time when IaC automation isn't feasible

 Bad for:

-- **Routine change operations**: while the portal is great for emergencies, it's not the ideal choice for routine or repetitive tasks.
+- **Routine change operations**: while the portal is great for emergencies, it's not the right choice for routine or repetitive tasks.
 - **Keeping things in order**